omenegazzi/zend3-locadora/README.md

 ## Using Vagrant

-This skeleton includes a `Vagrantfile` based on ubuntu 16.04 (bento box) with configured Apache2 and PHP 7.0.
+This skeleton includes a `Vagrantfile` based on ubuntu 14.04, and using the ondrej/php PPA to provide PHP 7.0.
 Start it up using:

 ```bash
 $ vagrant up